sjinks/wp-two-factor-auth/readme.txt

 General settings can be found uner Settings -> Two Factor Auth in admin menu.
 Settings for each individual user can be found at the root level of the admin menu, in Two Factor Auth.
 A bit more work to get logged in, but a whole lot more secure!

+= TOTP or HOTP =
+Which algorithm you and your users choose doesn't really matter.
+The time based TOTP is a bit more secure since a One Time Password is valid only for a certain amount of time.
+But this requires the server time to be in sync the clients time (if the isn't delivered by email).
+This is often hard to do with embedded clients and the event based HOTP is then a better choice.
+If you have a somewhat slow email server and have chosen email delivery, you might not get the TOTP in time.

+Conslusion: Choose which ever you want.
+TOTP is a little bit safer since OTP:s only are valid for a short period.

+Note that email delivery users always uses the site default algorithm, which you can set on the settings page.
+Third party apps users can choose which one they want.

 = Is this really Two Factor Auth? =